nishant050/render-dashboard-app/readme.md

 The entire system is designed to be hosted on Render's free tier, making it a cost-effective platform for personal projects and prototypes.

-The first application integrated into this dashboard is the "File Hub", a simple yet functional utility for uploading and downloading files from any location.
+The first application integrated into this dashboard is the "File Explorer", a feature-rich file management system that supports folder creation, drag-and-drop uploads, file previews, and more.

 2. Application Architecture
 The project is architecturally divided into two main parts: the Dashboard and the Applications.